Our Services

 Helpful Resources

-Seek urgent care for sudden inability to swallow, drooling, persistent choking, severe chest pain, or breathing trouble, and schedule a visit if symptoms persist, worsen, or cause weight loss.
+Seek urgent medical care if you experience sudden inability to swallow, drooling, persistent choking, severe chest pain, or difficulty breathing.
+Schedule a doctor's visit if symptoms persist, worsen, or cause unexplained weight loss.

 The medical term for trouble swallowing is dysphagia.
 It can happen occasionally or persist over time.
 While some causes are mild and temporary, others may require medical attention.
 Understanding what might be behind difficulty swallowing night symptoms can help you decide what to do next.